 Forensic Evaluation

 It’s like looking at a crime scene and trying to pull together the facts of what went down.
 We see broken and twisted bits of what was once a single flat piece of steel.
-We see witness marks of the welding (many years ago), and witness marks from the bolts that held it.
+We see heat staining as witness marks of the welding (many years ago), and witness marks from the bolts that held it.
 That’s the start.

 Looking a little closer we also see that some of the “tearing” or fracturing of the material happened fast, and some happened slow.
 How do we know?
 In metallurgy a fast break in steel leaves a granular look, often dull in appearance, but clean.
 It looks kind of like very fine sand.

 This mangled metal took some serious force as it tore.
 Impressive.
+To me, it’s pretty impressive that it tore in multiple directions all at once.

 Welding Changes Material Strength